thewca/wca-regulations/wca-regulations-2013.md

 - 3d) Puzzles must have coloured stickers, coloured tiles, or painted/printed colours.
     - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d2) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
-    - 3d3) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
+    - 3d3) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
 Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of parts), compared to an unmodified version of the same puzzle.
     - 3h1) "Pillowed" puzzles are not permitted.
-Exception: Pillowed 7x7x7 cubes are permitted.
+Exception: Pillowed 7x7x7 Cubes are permitted.
-    - 3h2) "Stickerless" puzzles, and other puzzles whose face colours are visible inside the cube, are not permitted.
+    - 3h2) "Stickerless" puzzles, and other puzzles whose face colours are visible inside, are not permitted.
     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
-- 3l) A cube puzzle may have a logo, but it must have at most one logo.
+- 3l) A puzzle may have a logo, but it must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
     - 3l1) Colourless engravings (max.
 1 per face) are not considered logos.
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.